Kangonaut/aegis-athena/mission-docs/spacecraft.md

 Serving as the cerebral backbone of the S.P.A.C.E.C.R.A.F.T., the Binary Regulated Artificial Intelligence Network System (BRAINS) is the comprehensive hardware setup that brings the onboard AI Assistant, M.A.R.S., to operational life.
 It nests all the components foundational to execute the complex tasks assigned to M.A.R.S., making it a wonder of computational craft and machine intelligence.

-##### 2.3.5.1 BRAINS Controller

-Operating as the system's governing body, the BRAINS Controller manages and orchestrates all operations within the BRAINS.
-Critical in ensuring that all subsystems work in perfect harmony, the controller ensures that M.A.R.S.'s needs and tasks are expertly balanced and executed, ensuring optimal AI performance throughout the mission.

 ##### 2.3.5.2 GPU Cluster

 The neurosynaptic core of BRAINS, the GPU Cluster, forms the subnet of the system that facilitates the advanced neural network architecture behind M.A.R.S.'s machine intelligence.
 Built around a framework of 10 high-performance H100 Tensor-Core-GPUs, these individual processing units come together to form a potent collective neural network compute platform, granting the onboard AI the power to perform with impressive speed and analytical precision.